AdoptOpenJDK/lambda-tutorial/README.md

 - [IntelliJ IDEA on Windows (Deutsch)](https://github.com/AdoptOpenJDK/lambda-tutorial/wiki/IntelliJ-IDEA-Einrichtung)
 - [Eclipse Juno on Windows](https://github.com/AdoptOpenJDK/lambda-tutorial/wiki/Eclipse-Lambda-EA-Setup)

-*Note: we are hoping the instructions are not too sensitive to the OSes on which they have been applied.
+<b>Note: we are hoping the instructions are not too sensitive to the OSes on which they have been applied.</b>